aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

     displayed.

-    You can view the API that the CLI created by running `awmobile console` and then choosing Cloud Logic in the console.
+    You can view the API that the CLI created by running `amplify console` and then choosing Cloud Logic in the console.

 ### Connect to Your Backend